-- 1192 During the period July 2009 to November 2011 Lieutenant General Richard Naggie Mdluli was the Divisional Commissioner Criminal Investigations (CI), General Solomon Lazarus was the CFO of the SSA and Col Heine Johannes Barnard was the section commander, supply chain management, CI Pretoria - 1193 During the same period Company X1065 was a trading entity which formed part of a clandestine operation, set up and funded through the SSA and operated by members of CI.
+- 1192 During the period July 2009 to November 2011 Lieutenant General Richard Naggie commander, supply chain management, Cl Pretoria - 1193 During the same period Company X1055 was a trading entity which formed part of a clandestine operation, set up and funded through the SSA and operated by members of Cl.
 Col Barnard was a procurement officer for Company X. - The evidence before the Commission leaves no doubt that for an extended period at the beginning of the present century, corruption, nepotism, theft and fraud particularly in relation to the Secret Service Account (SSA) administered from within the branch of SAPS known as Crime Intelligence (CI) was conducted on such a scale that it can justly be described as looting and that these three officers controlled the looting under cover of their positions within CI.
-The execution of the orders of Gen Lazarus and Gen Mdluli in this regard was carried out by a number of their subordinate officers within CI Lieutenant Colonel Dhanajaya Gangulu Naidoo was prominent in the execution of the criminal schemes of the two generals.
+The execution of the orders of Gen Lazarus and Gen Mdluli in this regard was carried out by a number of their subordinate officers within CI Lieutenant Colonel Dhanajaya Gangulu Naidoo was prominent in the execution of the

+Mdluli was the Divisional Commissioner Criminal Investigations (Cl), General Solomon criminal schemes of the two generals.
 So intimate was Col Naidoo's connection with them in their acts of theft and fraud that Col Naidoo aptly described himself as the lackey of the two generals